museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+First white snow of fall
-the scent of flowers floating
+in dusky night
-But he's beautiful!
+Lilies on the rocks